 If you want the creamy comfort of a latte, without using dairy milk, this recipe is for you.
 It’s made with just 3 ingredients, including coffee that you can brew at home, and it’s ready in less than 5 minutes with the help of your blender.

 I gave up using real cream in my coffee a few weeks ago, and I’m not going to lie– I miss it.
 To the point that I’d almost give up drinking coffee… except for the fact that I love the taste.
 I also love the morning burst of energy that I get when I drink it, however temporary it may be.
-(My son has been waking me up at 5:30am every day, so I need that extra boost right now!)
+(If you’re more of a tea person, try this London Fog instead.)

 Inspired by my 2-minute almond milk, which uses almond butter and water to make an instant dairy-free beverage, I wondered what would happen if I added a spoonful of nut butter directly to my coffee in a blender as a way of “cutting out the middle man,” so to speak.
 Why bother blending together nuts and water to make nut milk, when you can simply blend together coffee and nuts to make a creamy coffee?

 I figured the coffee flavor I love wouldn’t be as diluted this way, and I was right.